-To use either of these two forms of energy to charge a deep cycle RV battery we will need a deep cycle battery charger.
+To use either of these two forms of energy to charge a deep-cycle battery for an RV, we will need a deep-cycle battery charger.

-Can we use a normal battery charger to charge a deep cycle RV battery?
+Can we use a standard battery charger to charge a deep-cycle RV battery?
 No, it is not recommended.
-You will significantly shorten the life cycle of your deep cycle RV battery and you don’t want to find yourself in the middle of nowhere with one less deep cycle battery or without the only deep cycle battery you have in the RV.
-Therefore, I strongly recommend employing the right deep cycle battery charger for your RV battery.
+You will significantly shorten the life cycle of your deep cycle battery, and you don’t want to find yourself in the middle of nowhere with one less deep cycle battery or without the only deep cycle battery you have in the RV.
+Therefore, I strongly recommend employing the right deep-cycle battery charger for your RV battery.

 Battery Charger Selection

-As mentioned in the previous paragraph, we must be sure that we are acquiring and using the right battery charger to charge a deep cycle RV battery and according to the energy source we are interested in using.
+As mentioned in the previous paragraph, we must be sure that we are acquiring and using a suitable battery charger to charge a deep-cycle battery according to the energy source we are interested in using.

-The variables to consider are the following to choose the right deep cycle battery charger:
+The variables to consider are the following when choose the correct deep-cycle battery charger:

 - Deep cycle RV battery materials that can be charged (designed to charge lead-acid batteries, including lithium (LiFePO4), wet (flooded), gel, MF (maintenance-free), AC (calcium), EFB (enhanced flooded battery), and AGM (absorption glass mat), 6V and 12V batteries.